Communication

 Total Hours | 12 |

-A maximum of 12 sh of lower division course work in the Department of Communication may be applied to degree requirements.
-No grade below a C minus in a Department of Communication course may be applied toward graduation.
+A maximum of 12 semester hours (sh) of lower division course work in the Department of Communication may be applied to degree requirements.
+No grade below a "C" in a Department of Communication course may be applied toward graduation.

-Internships for a maximum of 3 sh are available in a variety of settings.
+Internships can be taken more than once, for a maximum of 6 sh, and are available in a variety of settings.

 Students must take 18 hours of lower-division courses outside their major beyond the 36 sh of General Education requirements.
 Students must complete sufficient 1000/2000 level electives to satisfy at least 60 sh in the lower division.
 Current UWF students may use elective courses at any level (1000-4999) to meet this elective requirement.